Max Ferguson: Career

 In the summer of 1946, Ferguson was hired as an announcer at radio station CFPL in London, but later that year relocated to Halifax, Nova Scotia, for the opportunity to join the CBC as a staff announcer with the local station in the CBC Halifax Radio Building.
 According to his autobiography, And Now...Here's Max (1967), he was appalled to find among his assignments the task of hosting a cowboy music show called After Breakfast Breakdown.
 To protect his anonymity, and in hopes of quick reassignment, he improvised the character of "Old Rawhide", assuming the voice of an elderly ranch hand and giving colourfully disdainful appraisals of the songs he introduced.
 The character was a breath of fresh air to listeners of the staid national broadcaster, and they relayed their approval with volumes of mail.
 Accepting his fate, Ferguson devised an entire repertory company of raucous and bizarre characters to interact with Rawhide (all voiced by Ferguson) to amuse himself and his audience, creating daily skits which parodied literary classics and satirized current events and CBC personalities.
 Recurring characters (other than Rawhide) included pompous, adenoidal CBC announcer Marvin Mellobell, the Goomer Brothers, Little Harold, the Black Widow Spider, and the adventurous Granny.

 In 1949, the show's popularity led the corporation to transfer Ferguson to its head office in Toronto, where he would broadcast nationally.
 Rawhide's first coast-to-coast broadcasts caused controversy when a Member of Parliament rose to denounce the show for its low humour and abuse of the English language.
 However, it remained popular and remained on the air for seventeen years, during which its genre was changed to esoteric folk music.
 He was also able to originate his broadcasts from his beloved Maritimes for several years in the mid-1950s.
 Between 1955 and 1960, Ferguson recorded three albums on Folkways Records, each a part of the Rawhide satirical series.
 From 1954 to 1961, while continuing the Rawhide radio program, Ferguson branched out to television to host the nightly CBC Halifax program Gazette and the CBC Toronto production Tabloid.

 In 1962, Ferguson retired Rawhide and associated characters and launched the weekday Max Ferguson Show, featuring ethnic music and topical skits.
 The latter were always highlighted by Ferguson's impressions of prominent politicians and celebrities.
 Ferguson wrote his own topical sketches, based on the morning's news, and performed all the voices live-to-air.
 The show was introduced in grandiloquent fashion by fellow CBC announcer Allan McFee.
-After McFee retired in 1991, he was replaced by Shelagh Rogers, who had previously worked with Ferguson.